rob040/ESP_WiFiManagerLite2/README.md

 ### TO DO

 1. Support more boards, shields and libraries
-2. Bug Searching and Killing
+2. Bug Searching and Fixing
+3. Update to newer PIO, and Arduino IDE versions (some earlier exceptions and workarounds may not be valid anymore)
+4. Update this README

 ---